what is paid parental leave?

 3. residency test

-you must be an australian resident and in australia on the day the child is born or enters your care. certain visa holders may also qualify — check with services australia for specifics.
+you must be an Australian resident and in Australia on the day the child is born or enters your care. certain visa holders may also qualify — check with Services Australia for specifics.

-tip:if you don't meet the work test due to pregnancy complications, premature birth, or other exceptional circumstances, you may still qualify under a special circumstances provision. contact services australia to discuss your situation.
+tip:if you don't meet the work test due to pregnancy complications, premature birth, or other exceptional circumstances, you may still qualify under a special circumstances provision. contact Services Australia to discuss your situation.

 keeping in touch days